minio/docs/source/operations/concepts.rst

 :ref:`Cluster <minio-intro-cluster>`
    The whole MinIO deployment consisting of one or more Server Pools.
-Each :mc-cmd:`~minio server HOSTNAME` argument passed to the :mc-cmd:`minio server` command represents one Server Pool:
+Each :mc-cmd:`~minio server HOSTNAME` argument passed to the :mc:`minio server` command represents one Server Pool:

    .. code-block:: shell